 - Kaspersky Security Network Usage status.

 - Device protection status.

 - Information about database and application module updates.

 - Actual diagnostic data.

 - Data about protected device control tasks.

 - License information.

-- Status of integration with Kaspersky Security Center: details of the server with Kaspersky Security Center installed and to which the application is connected; information about application tasks controlled by the active policy.
+- Status of integration with Kaspersky Security Center: details of the server that has Kaspersky Security Center installed and is connected to the application; information about application tasks controlled by the active policy.

-Different colors are used to indicate the protection status:
+Different colors are used to indicate protection status:

 - Green.
-The task is being run in accordance with the configured settings.
-Protection is active. - Yellow.
-The task was not started, has been paused, or has been stopped.
-Security threats may occur.
-You are advised to configure and start the task. - Red.
-The task completed with an error or a security threat was detected while the task was running.
-You are advised to start the task or take measures to eliminate the detected security threat.
+The task is run in line with the configured settings; protection is active. - Yellow.
+The task was not started, is paused or stopped.
+This means security may be threatened.
+We recommend that you configure and start the task. - Red.
+The task ended with an error, or a security threat was detected while the task was running.
+We recommend that you start the task or eliminate the detected security threat.

-Some details in this block (for example, task names or the number of threats detected) are links that, when clicked, take you to the node of the relevant task or open the task log.
+Some details in this block (for example, task names or the number of threats detected) are links that take you to the node of the relevant task or open the task log.

-The Kaspersky Security Network Usage section displays current task status, for example, Running, Stopped or Never performed.
-The indicator can take the following values:
+The Kaspersky Security Network Usage section displays the current task status (for example, Running, Stopped or Never performed).
+The status can have the following values:

-- Green color signifies that the KSN Usage task is running and file requests for statuses are being send to KSN. - Yellow color signifies that one of the Statements is accepted, but the task is not running; or the task is running, but file requests are not sent to KSN.
+- Green.
+The KSN Usage task is running and URL status requests are sent to KSN. - Yellow.
+One of the statements is accepted.
+However, the task is not running, or URL status requests are not sent to KSN.

-Computer protection
+Server protection

-The Computer protection section (see the table below) displays information about the device's current protection status.
+The Server protection section (see the table below) displays information about the current protection status of the device.